go-teal/teal/README.md

 processing.GetExecutors().Execurots["<staging>.<asset name>"] = youPackage.YouRawAssetFunction
 ```

-Upstream dependencies in a DAG are set through the `raw_upstreams` parameters in the model profile (see: [profile.yaml](#profileyaml))
+Upstream dependencies in a DAG are set through the `raw_upstreams` parameters in the model profile (see: [profile.yaml](#profileyaml)).

 ## Data testing

 ### Simple model testing

-Simple tests are tests that verify data integrity after processing an SQL query, which should return the number of rows.
+Simple tests verify data integrity after processing an SQL query, which should return the number of rows.
 If the returned count is zero, the test is considered successfully passed.

 Tests for models should be added to the folder: `assets/tests` or `assets/tests/<stage name>`.